 The governing board provides reasonable notice of all such meetings.
-Public meetings are properly notified in writing by posting a Public Notice on the school website and displayed at the school in a visible area where parents are able to view.
+Public meetings are properly notified in writing by posting a Public Notice on the school's website and displayed at the school in a visible area where parents are able to view.
+In addition, parents are properly notified 5 days prior to convening the meeting.
 The meetings are open to the public and are easily accessible by all persons, and are attended by the parent liaison.
 The minutes of all governing board meetings are promptly recorded, and such records are made part of the public record upon conclusion of the meeting.
 All other requirements, as stated in Statue and Florida Sunshine Laws, are enforced and followed.